offenesdresden/ParkAPI/README.md

 [![Build Status](https://travis-ci.org/offenesdresden/ParkAPI.svg?branch=master)](https://travis-ci.org/offenesdresden/ParkAPI)

-ParkAPI is a small project trying to consolidate pages where cities publish the amount of empty spaces on their public parking lots (albeit as HTML) into a simple to use JSON API.
-It’s trying to become the new backend for ParkenDD ([iOS](https://github.com/kiliankoe/ParkenDD) & [Android](https://github.com/jklmnn/ParkenDD)).
+ParkAPI is a project trying to consolidate pages where cities publish the amount of empty spaces on their public parking lots (be it an HTML page, XML data or something else) into a simple to use JSON API.
+This then serves as a backend for the mobile app ParkenDD ([iOS](https://github.com/kiliankoe/ParkenDD) & [Android](https://github.com/jklmnn/ParkenDD)).

 ![image](./image.jpg)

-Currently it’s just a tiny python flask powered server and **not yet ready for actual usage**.

-The idea here is to also include some more fun features like automatic time-based scraping and caching those results for quicker responses and reduced load on the servers providing data or providing forecast data right alongside.
+The idea here is to fetch new data from the relevant pages regularly and serve that from the application so that the amount of stress on the original servers can be kept to a minimum.
+This data then also enables the calculation of forecast data (short- and longterm) that can be provided right alongside.

+This software is currently running at [park-api.higgsboson.tk](https://park-api.higgsboson.tk).
+It should always be at the most current version of this repo.

 ### Usage

-For every city listed in `park_api/cities` or that’s returned when you send the request below on the server you can GET `server.tld/city_id` to receive a JSON response following the schema below.

 **GET /**

+Get metadata containing the list of supported cities and their IDs (usually just the same name with replaced umlauts and no spaces), a link to this repository and both the version of the JSON output (`api_version`) and of the server application (`server_version`).

 ```js
 {